Official: Sacramento shooting suspect seen on video with gun

 Dandrae Martin, who was held without bail, was freed from an Arizona prison in 2020 after serving just over 1 1/2 years for violating probation in separate cases involving a felony conviction for aggravated assault in 2016 and a conviction on a marijuana charge in 2018.
 Court records show he pleaded guilty to punching, kicking and choking a woman in a hotel room when she refused to work for him as a prostitute.

-It was not immediately clear Tuesday whether the Martins had attorneys who could speak on their behalf.
+It wasn’t clear if Smiley Martin had an attorney who could speak on his behalf.

 Four of those wounded suffered critical injuries, the Sacramento Fire Department has said.
 At least seven of the victims had been released from hospitals by Monday.